PennyLaneAI/qml/README.md

 # Quantum machine learning tutorials

-This repository contains the Python demos available at https://pennylane.ai/qml.
+This repository contains a basic introduction into Quantum Machine Learning, as well as the Python tutorials or demonstrations available at https://pennylane.ai/qml.
 Content includes:

 * [What is QML?](https://pennylane.ai/qml/whatisqml.html).
 Understand what quantum